-I have been Deputy Manager at Tendacare for over 22 years.
+I have been employed with Tendacare for over 25 years and have recently retired from my Deputy Managers post to become a Care Supervisor.
 My original ambition was to be a teacher and, years ago, I graduated from St Andrews university in Scotland with a degree in theology.
 However, I felt I did not possess the skills to make a good teacher so eventually decided to train as a nurse.
 It was while working in the community that a mutual acquaintance introduced me to Sue Smith and the rest, as they say, is history.

-I am part of a great team of managers, care co-ordinators and dedicated and hard-working care staff.
-I am so proud of all of them and the real care and attention they give.
+We are all part of a great team, managers, co-ordinators, supervisors and dedicated hard-working care staff.
+I am so proud to be able to continue to be part of that team and the real care and attention they give.
 No one is a number at Tendacare - we are all individuals - staff and service users alike.

 When not immersed in work I like nothing more than spending time with my family and occasionally relaxing with a good book and a glass of wine.